jp-quant/jp-quant.github.io/_posts/2020-05-08-volatility_pca.md

 <img src="https://i.ibb.co/Zd9h67Z/2.png" alt="2" border="0">

-Using numpy's linalg module to extract our eigen pairs.
+Using sklearn PCA module to extract our eigen pairs.
 Below is our pre-coded function to perform PCA, working on dataframe being inputted & return the eigen vectors & eigen values:

 ```python
 #----| Perform Eigen Decomposition on Covariance Matrix of any given returns table, standardized/normalized or not